 I have worked in a variety of settings throughout my career including psychiatric hospitals, a crisis house, private-practice and in schools.

-I am a Mother to non-identical twin sons born in 2009.
-I am an Honorary Consultant to TAMBA (Twins and Multiple Birth Association).
+I am a Mother to non-identical twin sons born in 2009 and an Honorary Consultant to TAMBA (Twins and Multiple Birth Association).
 I am a chartered member of the British Psychological Society and a registered member of the Health Care Professionals Council.
 I am an Associate Fellow of the British Psychological Society in recognition of professional services to the field.
 I am also a member of the Counselling Psychology division and the faculty for Children, Young People and their Families within the British Psychological Society’

-Daisy Yates Walker
+Dr Daisy Yates Walker

 Daisy is a Specialist Psychological Assistant who is specially trained in the ‘Treasure Keepers’ model who can offer support to children and families.